-SK Hynix initially estimated that 25% of all memory market sales will be represented by DDR5 in 2020 – with over 40% expected by 2021.
-Despite this not being the case, it still gives us a good indication of how much the RAM is going to cost as they believe DDR4 is still going to have a major part to play in the memory game.
+SK Hynix has estimated that 25% of all memory market sales will be represented by DDR5 in 2020 and by 2021 they expect over 40% respectively.
+This gives us a good indication of how much the RAM is going to cost as they believe DDR4 is still going to have a major part to play in the memory game.

 Well, that’s the big question.
 It all comes down to how much these modules are going to cost once they’re released.

 As most will already know, for years, upgrading your RAM was probably the least effective way of achieving performance gains in your system.
 However, since the release of AMD’s new CPU & APU hierarchy, that’s no longer the case.

 AMD CPU’s literally thrive when paired with speedier RAM which means the arrival of DDR5 6400Mhz will be a welcome one, especially now we have the new Ryzen 3000 chips on their way as well.
 This being said, we aren’t fully aware of what hardware is going to be fully compatible with the new modules either, so we’ll have to play the waiting game for now.